 The connection between prebiotics and sleep health

-“We found that dietary prebiotics can improve non-REM sleep, as well as REM sleep, after a stressful event”- Robert Thompson, the first author of the study published in the journal Frontiers in Behavioural Neuroscience.
+“We found that dietary prebiotics can improve non-REM sleep, as well as REM sleep, after a stressful event” – Robert Thompson, the first author of the study published in the journal Frontiers in Behavioural Neuroscience.

 What are prebiotics?

-Prebiotics are ultimately the cornerstone to gut health - and overall health and well-being.
+That's why prebiotics are ultimately the cornerstone to gut health – and overall health and well-being.

 You can read more about prebiotics here: What is prebiotic fibre?